Certain hereditary metabolic disorders

 Portal vein thrombosis Portal Vein Thrombosis Portal vein thrombosis is blockage or narrowing of the portal vein (the blood vessel that brings blood to the liver from the intestines) by a blood clot.
 Most people have no symptoms, but in... read more (blockage of the main vein to the liver by a blood clot)

-Veno-occlusive disease of the liver Sinusoidal Obstruction Syndrome of the Liver Sinusoidal obstruction syndrome of the liver is blockage of the very small (microscopic) veins in the liver.
-Fluid tends to accumulate in the abdomen, the spleen may enlarge, and severe bleeding... read more (blockage of the small veins in the liver)
+Sinusoidal obstruction syndrome Sinusoidal Obstruction Syndrome of the Liver Sinusoidal obstruction syndrome of the liver is blockage of the very small (microscopic) veins in the liver.
+Fluid tends to accumulate in the abdomen, the spleen may enlarge, and severe bleeding... read more (veno-occlusive disease of the liver; blockage of the small veins in the liver)

 When blood cannot leave the liver, the liver enlarges.